Humla, Norway

 Humla is a small island in Ålesund Municipality in Møre og Romsdal county, Norway.
-It is located in the Borgundfjorden south and west of the island of Uksenøya, north of the island of Sula, and northwest of small island of Tørla.
-There is a bridge connection from Humla to Tørla, and Tørla has a bridge to Uksenøya.
-The island was part of Borgund Municipality until 1968 when it was merged into Ålesund Municipality.
+It is located in the Borgundfjorden south and west of the island of Uksenøya, north of the island of Sula, and northwest of the small island of Tørla.
+There is a bridge from Humla to Tørla, and Tørla has a bridge to Uksenøya.

+The island was part of the old Borgund Municipality from 1838 until 1968 when it was merged into Ålesund Municipality.
 The 0.9-square-kilometre island has a population (2010) of 160.